Below is a sampling of some of our cases in active litigation.

 When our client, a longtime resident, was viciously attacked by a neighbor’s dog resulting in permanent damage to our client, our firm filed a lawsuit against the property owner and property management company as they had failed to take any action after our client complained multiple times that the dog was dangerous and needed to be removed from the complex.

 Class Action Wage & Hour: Employee Truck Drivers v.
 National Trucking Company

-Our client represents a truck driver who worked for a National trucking company.
+Our firm represents a truck driver who worked for a National trucking company.
 Our client and other employees were paid a piece rate or a per mile rate of compensation.
 The company’s compensation structure failed to compensate all drivers at least the minimum wage for all hours worked as the drivers were only paid for time in which their trucks were moving.
-The trucking company also implemented software that charged its drivers to access their pay.
 Drivers also did not receive accurate itemized wage statements and were not provided paid rest breaks.
 We filed a class action lawsuit against the trucking company for said wage and hour violations.

 Minimum & FLSA Overtime Wages, Unlawful Deductions, & Unpaid Rest Breaks: Truck Driver v.
 Trucking Company

 Our client was a truck driver for a San Joaquin County trucking company for several years.
 During that time, he was not paid the minimum wage for all hours worked, never paid overtime compensation, never provided paid rest breaks, never provided accurate itemized wage statements, was not paid all wages due at the time of his termination, and had business expenses unlawfully deducted from his wages.
 In addition, the trucking company engaged in an unlawful scheme of entering into “lease to own agreements” for its trucks with no intention of ever selling the trucks.
 Our firm filed a lawsuit to hold the trucking company accountable for its unlawful practices.